johnny-tu/DDC-Learning-tasks/DTR-Task3-Image_Signing.md

-# Task 3 - Enabling Image Signing
+# Task - DTR - Enabling Image Signing

 In this task you will complete the following steps:
 1. Install the Notary CLI